 A radio input allows people to select only one option from a number of choices.
 Radio is generally displayed i ...

 A section message is used to alert users to a particular section of the screen.

-Select gives users the ability to make a single selection, or multiple selections from a number of options.
+Select allows users to make a single selection or multiple selections from a list of options.

 A spinner is an animated spinning icon that lets users know content is being loaded.

 Tabs are used to organize content by grouping similar information on the same page.

 A tag labels UI objects for quick recognition and navigation.

 A text field is an input that allows a user to write or edit text.

 A toggle is used to view or switch between enabled or disabled states.